-The NSF mission includes support for all fields of fundamental science, technology, engineering and mathematics (STEM) except for medical sciences.
+The NSF mission includes support for all fields of fundamental science, technology, engineering and mathematics (STEM) except for medical sciences (funded by NIH INBRE).
 Proposed research (STEM or otherwise) related to solar energy, water and/or environmental research are of special interest.

 - a.
 Applicants must be U.S. citizens, permanent residents of the United States, or non-U.S. citizen students with a valid visa. - b.
 Applicants must be enrolled full-time at any NSHE institution during the time they are conducting their research.
 For the purposes of this scholarship, full-time during summer is a minimum of 1-3 credits. - c.
 A grade point average of 3.0 is recommended on the applicant's most recent transcript. - d.
-UROP student research must be supervised by a NSHE faculty mentor. - e.
+UROP student research must be supervised by a faculty mentor from an NSHE institution. - e.
 UROP awardees must maintain their undergraduate status throughout the entire program. - f.
 Students having received a UROP scholarship under the current NSF EPSCoR Track 1 award are NOT eligible to apply.